-Mount Huashan, Chin, manages to scare us just with photos.
-In the second century BC, this place was a major religious center when the base of Daoist temple was built.
-Since then, pilgrims, monks and nuns began to populate the mountain and surroundings.
+Mount Huashan, China, manages to scare us just with photos.
+In the second century BC, this place was a major religious center when the base of the Daoist temple was built.
+Since then, pilgrims, monks, and nuns began to populate the mountain and surroundings.

 Although there are no official statistics on deaths here, they say that every year, Mount Huashan “kidnaps” about 100 human lives.

 The path is unwieldy at times and generally rickety.
-With that said, it is solid and many thousands of people have walked it trail.
+With that said, it is solid and many thousands of people have walked its trail.

 Source: Bored Panda